gonzalo180409/IA_OpenSource2/README.md

 It takes around 1 min to process all the PDFs and the outputs are displayed at /.../IA_OpenSource2/montaje/Resources/figures

 The links will be displayed on the terminal screen.

+8: To execute the test, inside the container, move to the Path: /Proy/tests and execute the following command: poetry shell (if you didn´t did it before) poetry run python3 test.py